Akhmed Chatayev

-Akhmed Chatayev, Ahmad Shishani (Ахмед Чатаев, Ахмад Шишани; 14 July 1980 – 22 November 2017) was a Chechen Islamist, terrorist, and Islamic State leader who is thought to have been the planner of the 2016 Istanbul airport attack.
+Akhmed Chatayev, Ahmad Shishani (Ахмед Чатаев, Ахмад Шишани; 14 July 1980 – 22 November 2017) was a Chechen militant and Islamic State leader who is thought to have been the planner of the 2016 Istanbul airport attack and was one of the Chechen mujahideen in Syria.
 He was killed in a shootout with Georgian security forces in Tbilisi on 22 November 2017.

-From Chechnya to Syria
+Biography

+Early life

-Chatayev was born 14 July 1980 in Vedeno village, Vedensky District, Chechnya, in the then Checheno-Ingush ASSR, in Soviet Russia.
-He participated in the Second Chechen War and lost his arm in the battle.
+Chatayev was born on 14 July 1980 in Vedeno village, Vedensky District, Chechnya, in the then Checheno-Ingush ASSR, in Soviet Russia.

+Second Chechen War

+He participated in the Second Chechen War and lost his arm in battle.

+Europe

 He then fled Russia in 2001 to Austria where he was granted refugee status in 2003.
 In 2008 he and several other Chechens were detained in the Swedish town of Trelleborg.
 Police found weapons in his car and he spent more than a year in a local prison.

 On 3 January 2010, he was detained in Uzhhorod in western Ukraine.
 According to Interior Minister Yuriy Lutsenko, his mobile phone contained instructions for explosives, as well as photographs of those killed in explosions.
 He faced extradition to Russia but on 14 January, after strong protests by Amnesty International, which claimed he could face torture if he was returned to Russia, the European Court of Human Rights called upon the Ukrainian authorities not to extradite him.

 Since the European Court of Human Rights forbade his deportation to Russia, the Ukrainians sent him to Georgia where he was accused of a certain crime committed in the 2000s.
-For a while he was probably held in a Georgian prison but then was freed, got married and stayed in Georgia.
+For a while, he was probably held in a Georgian prison but then was freed, got married and stayed in Georgia.
 On 19 May 2011, Chatayev was detained at the Bulgarian-Turkish border.
 The Bulgarian court first ruled to extradite him to Russia, but the appellate court reversed the decision.

 In August 2012, Chatayev reappeared in Georgia, where he was wounded, losing his foot, and arrested in the Lopota incident, a skirmish between the Georgian police and Caucasian militants, near the Dagestan section of the border with Russia.
 He was soon released from jail on bail.
-In January 2013, Georgian prosecutors dropped the case against him on account of absence of evidence.
+In January 2013, Georgian prosecutors dropped the case against him on account of the absence of evidence.
 Soon he left Georgia with the declared intention to travel to Austria for rehabilitation, where he also was supported by an NGO called "Asyl in Not".
 In Austria he was given the name David Mayer and was able to live in a Gemeindebau.

+Syria

+He appeared in an ISIS video in 2012 alongside Abu Jihad in Syria and was the commander of the Yarmouk Battalion.

+He is thought to have planned the 2016 Istanbul airport attack, which killed 44 people.